eth-educators/eth-docker-docs/website/docs/Usage/ResourceUsage.md

 ## Getting better IOPS

 For cloud providers, you "just" need storage with sufficient IOPS.
 AWS, that's likely gp3 with provisioned IOPS.
 Linode block storage, make sure to get NVMe-backed storage.
-Netcup is sufficient as of late 2021; Contabo SSD isn't.
+Netcup is sufficient as of late 2021; Contabo VPS SSD isn't.
-Contabo NVMe should work, if it can be ordered with enough storage space.

 For own hardware, we've seen three causes of low IOPS:
 - Overheating of the SSD.
 Check `smartctl -x`.
 You want the SSD to be at or below 40 degrees Celsius.